mobify/workshop--adaptivejs-site-1x/README.md

     @import "templates/category";
     ```

-5. Create a new file under assets/styles/components called `_product-list.scss` for the product-list component.
+5. Create a new `_product-list.scss` SCSS file for the `product-list` component in the `assets/styles/components` folder.
-6. Add the following styles:
+6. Add the following styles to the `_product-list.scss` SCSS file.
+Save the file and close it.

     ```scss
     // Product List